MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-metrics-azure-data.md

 ## Next steps

-Learn more about the options of the monitoring data consumption on Azure Stack in the article [Consume monitoring data from Azure Stack](azure-stack-metrics-monitor.md).
+Learn more about monitoring data consumption on Azure Stack in the article [Consume monitoring data from Azure Stack](azure-stack-metrics-monitor.md).